modehnal/modehnal.github.io/README.md

   - #### After Scenario

-    The behave's `after_scenario` function works the same as the name implies.
-This will get executed after every test.
+    The `behave`'s `after_scenario` function works the same as the name implies.
+This method will get executed after every test.
 As with previous example, all the user needs to do is to call the single method and the job is done.

     ```python
     def after_scenario(context, scenario) -> None:
         """
         This function will be run after every scenario in 'behave' command called.
         """
         context.sandbox.after_scenario(context, scenario)
     ```

     Again, to list off some things that are being done:
       - Capturing the image on fail